Tropicalizing Principal Minors of Positive Definite Matrices: Tropicalizing principal minors of positive definite matrices

-\begin{corollary} For $\cK = \cR$ or $\cC$, the set $\trop(\PM_n^+(\cK))$ has dimension $\binom{n+1}{2}$. \end{corollary} \begin{proof} The set $\cone(\PM_n^+(\cK))$ is obtained from $\PM_n^+(\cK)$ by global scaling.
-Its dimension and the dimension of its tropicalization is therefore one more than the respective dimensions for $\PM_n^+(\cK)$.
-The result then follows from Proposition~\ref{prop:dim}. \end{proof}
+For the last assertion, we note that the set $\cone(\PM_n^+(\cK))$ is obtained from $\PM_n^+(\cK)$ by global scaling.
+Its dimension and the dimension of its tropicalization is therefore one more than the respective dimensions for $\PM_n^+(\cK)$. \end{proof}